2019-2020 Parent and Student Handbook

 - Length of dresses, skirts, and shorts shall be at the first knuckle of a fisted hand and appropriate in proportion to the height of the individual (compression shorts, i.e., Nike Pro or other spandex may not be worn as outer garments, but they may be worn as undergarments)

 - Low-cut garments are not acceptable.
 No cleavage should be visible.
-Foundation garments must be worn but not seen.
+Foundation garments may be worn but not seen.

 - Tops that expose bare midriffs, halter-tops, tube tops, are not acceptable.